grogsaxle/terraform-provider-gocd/README.md

  - `type` (Required) The type of a material.
 Can be one of git, dependency.
  - `attributes` (Required) A [map](https://www.terraform.io/docs/configuration/variables.html#maps) of attributes for each material type.
 See the [GoCD API Documentation](https://api.gocd.org/current/#the-pipeline-material-object) for each material type attributes.

+##### Locking

+Locking behaviour is now controlled by 2 properties: `lock_behavior` and `enable_pipeline_locking`.
+A plan may not include both.

+The GoCD Pipeline API changed from v17.12.0 to use a 3-state `lock_behaviour` property instead of the old boolean `enable_pipeline_locking`.
+You may still use `enable_pipeline_locking` in your plan, this will be mapped to `lock_behaviour = 'none' or 'lockOnFailure'` if you use a later version of GoCD.

+You may also use `lock_behaviour = 'lockOnFailure' or 'none'` in plans run on older versions of GoCD.
+These will be mapped back to `enable_pipeline_locking = true or false`.
+You will however not be able to use `lock_behavior = 'unlockWhenFinished'` on older versions; this value will not be persisted, and you will find replanning will always give you a diff.

 #### Attributes Reference